-Design and technology
+Design and Technology

-Design and technology is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
-They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
+At St Joseph’s, we intend to provide a Design and Technology curriculum in which pupils are encouraged to investigate, plan, adapt and evaluate their own work to help them appreciate design as a dynamic and ever-changing process.
+This also provides children with the opportunity to see the real-life applications for this subject and make links between their own work and that of scientists, engineers, and designers.
+Design and Technology is an inspiring, rigorous and practical subject.
+Using creativity and imagination, pupils design and make products that solve real and relevant problems within various contexts, considering their own and others’ needs, wants and values.
+They acquire a broad range of subject knowledge and draw on mathematics, science, engineering, computing and art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
+By evaluating past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
+High-quality design and technology education make an essential contribution to the nation’s creativity, culture, wealth, and well-being.

-- develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world
+- develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world;

-- build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users
+- build and apply a repertoire of knowledge, understanding and skills to design and make high-quality prototypes and products for a wide range of users;

-- critique, evaluate and test their ideas and products and the work of others
+- critique, evaluate and test their ideas and products and the work of others;

 - understand and apply the principles of nutrition and learn how to cook.